lychin24/Predicting-Recipe-Ratings/README.md

   frameborder="0"
 ></iframe>

 The observed statistic of 0.418 as shown with the dashed line.
 The resulting p-value was 0.924 which is greater than our significance level of 0.05.
-This means I fail to reject the null hypothesis and conclude that the missingness of a recipe's rating doesn't depend on the number of ingredients it uses; or there isn't enough evidence to state otherwise.
+This means I fail to reject the null hypothesis and conclude that the missingness of a recipe's rating doesn't depend on the number of ingredients it uses, or there isn't enough evidence to state otherwise.

 ## Hypothesis Testing